lydiatliu/unconstrainedml/README.md

 repository, 2017.
 URL http://archive.ics.uci.edu/ml
 - J. Dressel, H. Farid, The accuracy, fairness, and limits of predicting recidivism.
 Sci.
 Adv.
 4, eaao5580 (2018)

+## License
+This repository is licensed under the BSD 3-Clause "New" or "Revised" License.